jharwell/sierra/docs/src/tutorials/plugin/exec_env_plugin.rst

 If you are creating a new HPC plugin for an existing platform that comes with SIERRA (e.g., :term:`ARGoS`) you have two options:

 #.
-Following :ref:`ln-tutorials-plugin-platform` to create a new platform to
+Following :ref:`ln-sierra-tutorials-plugin-platform` to create a new platform to
    add support for your execution environment within the existing platform.

 #.
 Open a pull request for SIERRA with your created HPC plugin to get it into